How to Write (and Actually Send) Baby Shower Thank You Notes

 Whether you’re opening gifts in front of shower guests or saving them for later, there are a few things you can do to help stay organized and make the process a bit easier.

-- If you utilized the group gift feature on your registry, you’ll want to send thank you cards to each person who contributed to the gift.
+If you used the group gift feature on your registry, you should send thank you cards to each person who contributed to the gift.

 What to Say in Your Thank You Cards